-Lastly, building on our successful acquisition of Yandy in December 2019, TLA Acquisition Corp., the parent company of Lovers (described below), in March 2021 and Honey Birdette in August 2021, we will continue to identify and assess potentially advantageous merger, acquisition and investment opportunities.
+Lastly, building on our successful acquisition of Yandy in December 2019 and TLA Acquisition Corp., the parent company of Lovers (described below), in March 2021, we will continue to identify and assess potentially advantageous merger, acquisition and investment opportunities.
 Utilizing the flexibility of our operating cash flow, and management expertise, we expect to pursue additional complementary acquisition or other strategic opportunities to complement and accelerate our organic growth.